Hiking, shopping, art, history, and outdoor adventure — here are the best things to do in Manchester VT!

 As a kid, I spent all my family vacations visiting family in Vermont and I developed a great fondness for the charming shire of Manchester.
-Since that time, the village has grown into a sizable and upscale town, attracting many people from the big cities, while still holding onto its classic Vermont style.
+Since that time, the village has grown into a larger and upscale town, attracting many people from the big cities, while still holding onto its classic Vermont style.
 Nestled between the Green Mountains to the East and the Taconic Range to the West, visitors will find an abundance of things to do in Manchester VT.

-In the summer’s warmer months, visitors can take full advantage of the stunning scenery, local festivals, farms, and outdoor adventure pursuits.
+In the summer’s warmer months, visitors can take full advantage of the stunning scenery, local festivals, horse shoes, farms, and outdoor adventure pursuits.
 By early fall, the state’s stunning foliage appears and Mother Nature begins to show her vibrant colors, attracting armies of leaf peepers.
 Families enjoy agritourism from corn mazes, apple picking, pumpkin farms, harvest festivals, and the popular Peru Country Fair.

 Things to do in Manchester, Vermont

-So whether you or stopping in as part of a Vermont road trip, coming for a ski trip, or just planning a Vermont weekend getaway, I’m sure you will find more than enough things to do in Manchester to your liking.
+So whether you or stopping in as part of a Vermont road trip, coming for a ski trip, or planning a Vermont romantic getaway, I’m sure you will find more than enough things to do in Manchester to your liking.

-What to do Outside in Manchester VT
+Things to do Outdoors in Manchester VT

 Manchester is a popular tourist destination year-round, offering a variety of outdoor activities for every season.

-Mount Equinox Skyline Drive
+Drive Mount Equinox Skyline Drive

-Mount Equinox is the highest peak in the Taconic Range.
-Mount Equinox Skyline Drive is the longest privately owned, paved toll road in the United States.
+Mount Equinox is the highest peak in the Taconic Range and Mount Equinox Skyline Drive is the longest privately-owned, paved toll road in the United States.
 It ascends 3,248 feet over 5.2 miles to the top of Mount Equinox, with several vistas and picnic areas along the way.
-Note that this road is only accessible from Memorial Day through October 31st.
+Note that this road is only accessible from Memorial Day weekend through October 31st.

-Lye Brook Falls
+Hike to Lye Brook Falls

-The Lye Brook Falls trail just outside of Manchester is about a 5 mile out and back, moderately-rated trail that has a fairly steady climb, some over rocks and roots, with a few small stream crossings and downed trees to get over along the way.
+The Lye Brook Falls trail just outside of Manchester is about a 5-mile out and back, moderately-rated trail that has a fairly steady climb, some over rocks and roots, with a few small stream crossings and downed trees to get over along the way.

 If you are looking for an easier, family-friendly hike, try the Equinox Pond Trail.
 This flat, one-mile “Flatlanders Path” loops around the pond.
 Keep an eye out for wildlife and if you want to explore more of the Preserve, pick up a map at the trailhead and look for Robin’s Lookout off the Red Gate Trail for a great view of the Battenkill Valley.

 Speaking of golf, The Golf Club at Equinox offers beautiful mountain views.
-This scenic 1927 Walter Travis design course is a Par 71, 6,423 yard Vermont gem of a course.
+This scenic 1927 Walter Travis design course is a Par 71, 6,423-yard Vermont gem of a course.
 I

 If you travel south on Route 7A, or The Shires of Vermont Byway, you will find a few covered bridges before you get to Bennington.
 The Arlington Green Covered Bridge is located off Vermont Route 313 in Arlington, Vermont.
 Built in 1852, this lattice truss bridge spans the Batten Kill River and has been listed on the National Register of Historic Places since 1973.